fluttered-book/fluttered-book.github.io/content/docs/connecting-to-apis/jokes.md

 The following challenges can be completed independent of each other.

-You are not required to complete them all, but you should at least read the text.

 ### Challenge 1 - Add some graphics

 Without graphics the app looks pretty boring.